 After this, click "connect".
+You may now see a popup alerting you that 'The server's host key is not cashed in the registry'.
+Just click 'Yes'.
 A new window will appear with a black background and white text, asking you for your GT username and password.
 If you enter them correctly you should be presented with a screen much like this: